Text & photos — Vanlife Sagas

 The Future of Vanlife: Work + Travel

-If the current crisis has taught us anything, it’s perhaps that we can be more efficient working remotely than we thought we could.
-A return to normal seems ever hazier and further off, and several Québec employees confirm that telecommuting has positively changed their relationships to their jobs.
+If the pandemic has taught us anything, it’s perhaps that we can be more efficient working remotely than we thought we could.
+Several Québec employees confirm that telecommuting has positively changed their relationships to their jobs.

 Vanlife is ever evolving.
 First revived by millennials with no ties and a laptop, this trend is gradually gaining new followers: older people, professionals, families, and entrepreneurs are all criss-crossing the roads of Québec.
 They get up in the morning and sit at their laptops to answer a few emails, then set off in a kayak to circle Percé Rock, with their van parked back on the cliff at Camping Côte Surprise in Percé.